MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/qna-tooling-intro.md

 ### \[Advanced\] Configure the linguistic schema

-IF you wish to completely train nd enhance the natural language engine inside Q&A you can completely change the scoring and weighting of the underlying natural language engine.
-To learn more about this [click here](qna-tooling-teach-qna.md)
+IF you wish to completely train and enhance the natural language engine inside Q&A including changing the scoring and weighting of the underlying natural language results [click here](qna-tooling-teach-qna.md).

 ## Next steps